GrantEadie/planets/README.md

 ## Technologies Used

 _Created in Visual Studio Code using HTML, CSS, and Javascript.
-Libraries include jQuery and Bootstrap._
+Libraries include jQuery and Bootstrap.
+Plugins include webpack, Jest, ESLint, and Babel._

 ### License